 - Access your BitPay or Copay wallet or control/change/view/reverse any transactions received to or sent from your wallet

-- Refund any and all bitcoin transactions made on the bitcoin network
+- Refund any and all bitcoin transactions made on the Bitcoin or Bitcoin Cash networks

 - Refund fully-paid BitPay invoices that have been credited to the merchant.